2010-2013 Mazda 3

 2010 • 2011 • 2012 • 2013

-In a nutshell: This article is an overview of your Mazda's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Mazda 3's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your car.

 Overview of the Mazda 3